 Association of Art Historians (AAH)

-Purpose: AAH represents the interests of art and design historians in all aspects of the discipline, including art, design, architecture, film, media, photography, cultural studies, and conservation.
+Purpose: AAH promotes the professional practice and public understanding of art history.
+The organization represents the interests of art and design historians in all aspects of the discipline, including art, design, architecture, film, media, photography, cultural studies, and conservation.
 Members are active in museums and galleries, publishing, teaching, research, and environmental work.
 Among the benefits offered to members are: an annual conference; a journal (Art History), published five times a year; a newsletter (Bulletin), published three times annually; and symposia on a variety of subjects and periods.
-In addition, the organization has special-interest groups with their own programs of activities for universities and colleges, art galleries and museums, independent art historians, schools, and students.
-AAH also oversees the activities of the British chapter of Comité International d’Histoire de l’Art (CIHA).
+In addition, AAH has special-interest groups with their own programs of activities for universities and colleges, art galleries and museums, independent art historians, schools, and students.
+The organization also oversees the activities of the British chapter of Comité International d’Histoire de l’Art (CIHA).
 Membership is open to art and design historians and to all those interested in the advancement of the study of art history.
 Though based and primarily active in the United Kingdom, AAH has members worldwide.

 Association of Art Museum Curators (AAMC)

 Annual dues: $30 for incomes below $50,000; $75 between $50,000 and $80,000; $150 over $80,000; $150 for adjunct members; institutional membership dues are structured as a sliding scale by museum operating budget